shahzadthathal/online_food_ordering_service/README.md

 http://127.0.0.1:8000/api/menu/item/category
 ```

-4. Tests
+4. Run Tests

-Open a new terminal and run this command to check if web and api's are working.
+Open a new terminal and run this command to check if web and api's endpoints are working.

 ```
 php artisan test
 ```